Dmitri-Sintsov/django-jinja-knockout/INSTALLATION.rst

         {% jinja 'base_messages.htm' %}
     {% endif %}
     {% jinja 'base_bottom_scripts.htm' %}

+Do not forget that Jinja2 does not support extending included templates.

 Template engines can be mixed with inclusion of Jinja2 templates from DTL templates like this::